FishTacoGames/Motion-Maps-Demo/README.md

-WebGL Demo is not yet finished.
+The WebGL Demo is not yet complete.